FastPix/Flutter-Video-Player/README.md

 ```

 ### Private Media
 For private media, token is required.
+See [Generate JWTs for secure media](https://fastpix.com/docs/video-security/generate-jwts-for-secure-media) for how to create a signing key and generate the playback token, and [Secure video playback](https://fastpix.com/docs/web-player/secure-video-playback) for how the token is passed and validated.

 ```dart
 final liveDataSource = FastPixPlayerDataSource.hls(